SESARLab/mfh-dl-performace-testing/thesis.md

 In software, performance testing is a type of non-functional testing that measures a system's behaviour under satisfactory and unsatisfactory conditions [30].
 The performance of a system, especially for those that use the network to transfer data, is assessed by collecting various time-related metrics, like response time, throughput, and concurrency.
-We define *response time* as the measure of time a system takes to respond to a given  business request, or command; *Throughput* refers to the amount of work, that is the number of requests, that an application can process in a unit of time, while *concurrency* is defined as the property of a system to respond to several requests that potentially interact with each other, simultaneously.
+We define *response time* as the measure of time a system takes to respond to a given  business request or command; *Throughput* refers to the amount of work, that is, the number of requests, that an application can process in a unit of time, while *concurrency* is defined as the property of a system to respond to several requests that potentially interact with each other, simultaneously.
-Usually, for response time, various standard statistical measures are calculated, like the median, the average and the standard deviation.
-Another useful metric for response time is Cohen's *d* [31] of the samplers, which is a commonly recognized way to measure the effect size
+Usually, various standard statistical measures are calculated for response time, like the median, the average, and the standard deviation.
+Another valuable metric for response time is Cohen's *d* [31] of the samplers, a commonly recognized way to measure the effect size.
 Cohen's *d* is defined as the difference between two means divided by a standard deviation for the data:
 $$
 d=\frac{\bar{x}_{1}-\bar{x}_{2}}{s}